nzyq/ComputerScience/Contributing Guide.md

 ## Contribute to GitHub with Markdown
 #### Fork and clone the repo
- Fork and clone the [repository](https://github.com/BlindTerran/ComputerScience) if you want have a copy of the notebook on your own machine.
+ Fork and clone the [repository](https://github.com/BlindTerran/ComputerScience) so that you can make changes without affecting the original files.
-- Using GitHub Desktop (GUI):
+- Fork and clone using GitHub Desktop (GUI):
-    - [Getting started with GitHub Desktop](https://docs.github.com/en/desktop/installing-and-configuring-github-desktop/overview/getting-started-with-github-desktop) will guide you through setting up the notebook
+    - [Getting started with GitHub Desktop](https://docs.github.com/en/desktop/installing-and-configuring-github-desktop/overview/getting-started-with-github-desktop) will guide you through setting up the GUI for you to work on.
     - Once GitHub Desktop is set up, you can now use it to [fork and clone the repo](https://docs.github.com/en/desktop/contributing-and-collaborating-using-github-desktop/adding-and-cloning-repositories/cloning-and-forking-repositories-from-github-desktop).
-- Using the command line (CLI):
+- Fork and clone using command line (CLI):
-    - [Fork and clone the repo](https://docs.github.com/en/get-started/quickstart/fork-a-repo#fork-an-example-repository) so that you can make changes without affecting the original files.
+    - [Fork and clone the repo](https://docs.github.com/en/get-started/quickstart/fork-a-repo#fork-an-example-repository) will guide you through the steps to fork and clone using CLI
+    - Use this command in your terminal to clone `git clone https://github.com/BlindTerran/ComputerScience.git`

 OR you can just edit or add file straightaway on your web browser without doing the fork

-#### Commit and push your update
+#### Commit and Push your update
-Commit the changes you made once you are happy with them :)
+Now you are free to make changes to the notebook, you can edit, add files or do both.
+Once you are happy with the change you made, you can commit and push your update.

+_please keep your commit message simple and informative e.g.ADD README.md for adding new file; UPDATE README.md; for making changes to existing file; REMOVE README.md for deleting file_

 - Commit using GUI:
     - [Committing and review changes](https://docs.github.com/en/desktop/contributing-and-collaborating-using-github-desktop/making-changes-in-a-branch/committing-and-reviewing-changes-to-your-project)
 - Commit using CLI:
-    - to be completed
+    - [Git Commit guide](https://github.com/git-guides/git-commit) will help you through if you are making your very first commit
+    - Use `git add` to add files to the notebook if you did
+    - Use `git commit -m "your commit message"` to commit changes you made
+    - Once you confirmed and reviewed all the changes you made, you may use `git push` to push your update

+OR commit changes follow the prompts on your web browser

 #### Pull Request (PR)
-When you are finished with the changes, create a pull request so that your updates are awaiting approval.
+When you are finished with the changes, create a PR so that your updates are awaiting approval.
+[Creating a PR from a fork](Cran.r-project.org) will guide you through the process.

+Please select `main` branch when you are asked to select a `base branch` to merge your changes.

 ## Contribute to OneNote
+// to be arranged...